-- JULES.
-Yeah, you're voting for his ideas and his abilities, not his haircut. - SHEILA.
-Well said, Jules.
-(To CHRIS.)
-Would you like some more coffee, hun? - CHRIS (taking a deep breath, summoning strength and standing).
-Actually, I'd like to offer the Whistle Stop Diner the opportunity to host the candidate later today for a meet-and-greet since the Gold Star is no longer available.
+JULES.
+You're voting for his ideas and his abilities, not his haircut.

+SHEILA (to CHRIS.)
+Would you like some more coffee, hun?

+CHRIS (taking a deep breath, summoning strength and standing).
+Actually, I'd like to offer the Whistle Stop Diner the opportunity to host the candidate later today for a meetand-greet since the Gold Star is no longer available.